Mark L. Rosenberg: Career

 Rosenberg is frequently referenced for comments in a New York Times article in 1994, in which he was quoted as saying “We need to revolutionize the way we look at guns, like we did with cigarettes.
 It used to be that smoking was a glamour symbol, cool, sexy, macho.
 Now it is dirty, deadly and banned.”

 Enactment of the 1996 Dickey Amendment, the Congressional restriction which prevented the CDC from using its funding "to advocate or promote gun control," largely shut down research into gun violence in the United States.
 CDC funding of gun violence research declined by 96 percent while academic publications addressing gun violence declined 64 percent between 1998 and 2012.
 It also resulted in the ending of Rosenberg's position; he left the CDC in 1999 and joined the Task Force for Global Health, of which he became president and CEO.
-He retired and became President emeritus of the Task Force for Global Health in 2016.
+He retired and became president emeritus of the Task Force for Global Health in 2016.

-Rosenberg continued to be highly critical of the Dickey Amendment, saying in 2012 that the National Rifle Association (which lobbied Congress to enact this restriction) has "terrorized" the scientific community.
+Rosenberg continued to be highly critical of the Dickey Amendment, saying in 2012 that the National Rifle Association of America (which lobbied Congress to enact this restriction) has "terrorized" the scientific community.
 He has also said this restriction has impaired researchers' ability to understand the problem of gun violence, saying in 2015 that “Because we don’t know what works, we as a country are left in a shouting match.”

 He also came to know and like Representative Jay Dickey, who had sponsored the 1996 Dickey Amendment.
 In talking to each other, the two found common ground.
 Dickey regretted his role in blocking the CDC from researching gun violence, and Rosenberg saw preventing gun violence and protecting gun rights as compatible rather than exclusionary goals.
 Dickey and Rosenberg worked together to try to restore federal funding for research and to promote gun safety as a means towards public health.

 In 2017, Rosenberg was invited to gave the eulogy at Jay Dickey's funeral.